Ancient footprints mistakenly attributed to bears were made by early humans

 Walking on two legs may have happened more than once

-By examining the footprints left by the bears, and comparing them with the mysterious fossil footprints as well as human footprints and chimpanzee footprints, the research team determined that the fossils' features looked more human-like.
+By examining the paw prints left by the bears and by comparing them with the mysterious fossil footprints as well as human footprints and chimpanzee footprints, the research team determined that the fossils' features looked more humanlike.
 It looks like the feet must have had a relatively large "big toe," for example.

 "That actually is one more piece of evidence that it's not a bear," says McNutt, "because bears don't have the anatomy at their hip and their knee to allow them to stand up and maintain their balance while cross-stepping."